ElKaribooSama/ElKariboosama/README.md

 ### Hello People 🔭

-Hey call me kari or karl if you cant read the I.
+Hey call me kari.
 Im a computer science student in france that likes to work on unfinished project and not finishing them.
 I’m working on a blog right now, if you want some help for my public stuff send me a dm.
-I'd like to collaborate on open source projects when i have the time, im not out to many people yet so dont mention the flag, you can ask about Blazblue and Guilty Gear lore if you want though.
+I'd like to collaborate on open source projects when i have the time, im not out to many people yet so dont mention the flag.

 Someone really need to make an AI to give you variable names